 15. Let the ultramarine blue dry then paint some spiral designs with titanium white.

 I started with the petal tips and painted little dots.

 The background was pretty much filled with spirals!
 I may have went a bit overboard but they were just too addicting to paint!

 Share Your Art

 Share your art!
 I love seeing your paintings.
-You can upload a photo on the Pinterest Pin.
+You can upload a photo on a Pinterest Pin.
 Or upload a photo to the SBSP Facebook page and I will see it right away!
-If you don’t want to share publicly, you can direct message me on Facebook.
+If you don’t want to share publicly, you can join the SBSP Facebook Group.